 Amy was in this position in 2010 and is returning.
 She brings a real heart for the Mission and great energy.
 She is responsible for all volunteer contacts, training, and position placement.
 She will also be managing our new Volunteer Database.

 Joe Summers - Community Outreach Coordinator

-Joe is currently serving as our Board Chairman and has now stepped into the position of Outreach Manager.
+Joe is currently serving as our Board Chairman and has now stepped into the position of Community Outreach Coordinator.
 Joe has worked with the county to adapt an ordinance that will allow for tent encampments.
 Joe is now responsible for all outreach ministries of the Mission.

 Our Board of Directors

 Walt Le Couteur - Executive Director

 Walt brings a depth of ministry experience and love for people.
 He is passionate about meeting the needs of the poor and homeless of Kitsap County.

 Nate has volunteered in our Dayroom for a number of months and brings a new level of confidence and calm to the Mission.
 Nate will be managing the staff and volunteers who work at the Overnight Shelter and the Dayroom.

 Mark Peterson - Ministry Services Director